 In this article, Alan Luscombe, director at Kohler Uninterruptible Power Ltd., a Kohler company, looks at the benefits of effective communications strategies to UPS operation, together with the technologies typically used to implement these.

-However, communications contribute to UPS performance in other ways as well.
+However, communications contribute to UPS power systems performance in other ways as well.
 For example, indications of current UPS status can be used to trigger pre-emptive UPS maintenance, rectifying faults before they can develop into system failures.
 In this article, we look at the operational and maintenance benefits that become possible, together with the communications technologies currently used to achieve them.

 Keeping it simple – volt-free and serial communications

 On some sites, especially if the load is not considered to be critical, implementation simplicity is valued above highly-detailed data.
 If so, simple volt-free contacts may suffice.
 These provide ‘True/Not True’ alarms and messages to cover situations such as Mains Failure, Load on Inverter, or Battery Low.
-Such contacts can be connected to remote – but on site – alarm panels and UPS monitoring systems such as a Remote Status Panel (RSP) or Building Management System (BMS).
+Such contacts can be connected to remote – but on site – alarm panels and UPS power systems monitoring systems such as a Remote Status Panel (RSP) or Building Management System (BMS).

 These contacts can also trigger network software running on the critical load computers to initiate an orderly system shutdown.
 Support for this is available within almost all Windows, Mac, Linux and Unix variants.
-The necessary software may be embedded in the system, or available from the network operating system supplier or UPS supplier.
+The necessary software may be embedded in the system, or available from the network operating system supplier or UPS power systems supplier.

 In any case, the software uses the contact signals, together with timers, to decide if or when a system shutdown should be initiated.
 If the software is installed on a computer network server, that server can be designated as a master and used to relay UPS alarms to other network devices, which can also be configured to respond appropriately.